MolCRAFT: Structure-Based Drug Design in Continuous Parameter Space

 \paragraph{{Binding Affinity}} We report Vina metrics in Table~\ref{tab:main_results}.

 \emph{I. Our model consistently outperforms other strong baselines in affinities}, achieving a reference-level Vina Score of -6.59 kcal/mol.
 As Vina Score directly scores the pose and Vina Min only optimizes locally, they directly measure the generated pose quality.
-To the best of our knowledge, \ours~is the first to achieve reference-level affinity scores without significant rearrangements via redocking, which demonstrates our superiority in learning binding interactions for SBDD.
+To the best of our knowledge, \ours~is the first to achieve reference-level affinity scores without significant rearrangements via redocking, showing our superiority in learning binding interactions.

 \emph{II.
 Vina Dock can potentially be hacked by generating larger molecules.} Intuitively, larger molecules have more chances of forming interactions with protein surfaces.
 With the largest molecule sizes, Decomp-O achieves the second-best Vina Dock (-8.39 kcal/mol), far better than reference molecules.
 Further investigation reveals that Decomp-O gains an advantage by producing considerably larger out-of-distribution (OOD) molecules and thereby brings up the highest possible affinity post-docking.
 For a fair comparison, we report variants of DecompDiff and \ours~stratified by size, and with the same number of atoms as Decomp-O, our model consistently achieves SOTA affinities, underscoring its robustness across different molecular sizes.